zbalkan/BenchmarkChoco/README.md

 2. Use Chocolatey's own `chocolatey.lib` library to extract thr list of applications.
 Tests show significant performance gain and the amount of gain seems suspicious.
 There's a need for checking loss off data.
 Also it adds two dependencies: `chocolatey.lib` and it's unused dependency `log4net`.

 ## Summary
-Test results show significant (about 400 times faster) performance improvement.
-However, there might be a difference in the information provided by each query.
-I will add a unit teast to check the integrity of the information provided by each methods.
+Test results show significant (about 500 times faster) performance improvement.
+With unit tests, it's ensured that there is not a difference in the outputs.
+Also, this numbers include console output times.
+Considering the speed of the actual data extraction, it would probably take less time to use `Debug.Write` instead of `Console.WriteLine` in actual use.
+But in test, I used `Console.WriteLine` for a fair comparison.
+Actual PR will include only `Debug.Write`

+## TO-DO
+It's possible to use `ListAsync()` method instead of `List()` by wrapping it in a `Task`, however it would not affect the overall performance significantly.

+## Tests
+The solution includes 2 projects:
+1. **BenchmarkChoco:** Uses BenchmarkDotNet to compare results of two different methods.
+To disable the effects of a cold start, 5 warmup iterations were added.
+Afterwards 100 iterations were run.
+It takes hours so it is advised to start small at first.
+2. **BenchmarkChoco.Tests:** Simple unit tests to ensure the results of the methods are the same.

+## Run the tests
+1. Clone the repository.
+2. Open the solution in Visual Studio.
+3. Select Release mode and start (required by BenchmarkDotNet).
+4. For unit tests, just go to the test class and run all tests.

 ### Benchmark 1
 ``` ini